random82/blog/_posts/2018-02-22-we-need-accurate-estimates.md

 ![Computer said 7 to 14 sprints](../img/2018-02-22-estimates/chance-deliver-stories.PNG)

 What?
 7 to 14 sprints? that's a wide range... and it will take a lot of explanation...
-We checked the numbers, fix few manually to look better.
+We've checked the numbers, fixed few of them manually to look better.
 No changes.
 Probabilities moved slightly but the verdict remains - 7 to 14 sprints.
-We bring the result with the full story about estimation method to client and:
+We bring the result with the full story about our estimation method to client and what we hear is:

 _-"That's nice... but... can you give us a more accurate estimate?"_